Applications are now open for 2018 entry and will close 5 September 2018.

 Students who want to review concepts such as the difference between common law and civil, general principles of law and the basis of the different areas of law have the option to attend a module(s) during induction week offered within the Centre of Commercial Law Studies offered within the Centre of Commercial Law Studies.

-Students will be also presented with basic Statistics and Statistical software (Eviews - Semester A).
+Students will be also presented with basic Statistics and Statistical software (Eviews - Semester A or B).

 Quantitative Research methods for Lawyers - optional non credit bearing (Semester B).

 - If you intend to apply for the Chartered Banker Diploma from the Chartered Banker Institute (CBI) you will be eligible for exemptions from the following Chartered Banker Diploma modules.

 - If you take QMUL modules: Ethics in Business and Finance, ADD Corporate Governance and Responsibility in Finance, ADD Banking Law International and Banking Law you will be eligible for exemption from CBI module: Risk Management for Banking (option).